 Market risk refers to the risk of losses resulting from an unfavourable change in market prices or market price volatility.
-MuniFin Group has identified under the RAF the following sources of material market risk:
+Within MuniFin Group, these risks are generated through banking book activities and arise from a number of sources or sub-risk types.
+The Group has identified under the RAF the following sources of material market risk:

-Interest rate risk (Interest Rate Risk in the Banking Book, IRRBB) Interest rate risk refers to a change in the economic value of or income from financial instruments due to changes in interest rates.
+Interest rate risk (Interest Rate Risk in the Banking Book, IRRBB) Interest rate risk refers to a change in the value of financial instruments, both from the economic value and earnings perspectives, due to changes in interest rates.
 Foreign exchange risk (FX risk) FX risk (or currency risk) is the risk of potential loss from fluctuating foreign exchange rates.
-Credit spread risk (CSRBB) Credit spread risk (spread risk) refers to the risk of loss due to negative change in the market value of the liquidity portfolio.
+Credit spread risk (CSRBB) Credit spread risk (spread risk) refers to the risk of loss due to a negative change in the market value of the liquidity portfolio.
 Fair value volatility Fair value volatility refers to the price change due to adverse market movements.
 MuniFin Group is exposed to fair value volatility through the valuation of financial instruments.
 Valuation risk Valuation risk arises from valuation uncertainties of fair valued financial instruments.
 Through fair valuations, MuniFin Group is exposed to valuation risk.

 ESG risks have been considered in connection to the identified material market risks, not as a separate market risk.
-MuniFin Group has identified that ESG risks can be related to the CSRBB subcomponent of the Group's market risks.
+From a market risk perspective, MuniFin Group could be exposed to ESG risks from bond holdings, counterparty credit risk or other similar exposures.
+ESG risks can be related to the CSRBB subcomponent of the Group's market risks.
 More specifically, ESG risks may have a negative effect on the market price of assets held in the Group's liquidity portfolio.
-Important to notice is that all bonds held by the Group are issued by financial counterparties or SSAs.
+Market risks can also arise from funding if there are, for example, significant changes in market conditions.
+ESG factors can for example impact exchange rates and investor sentiment.

-Market risk appetite
+4.1 Market risk appetite